sergey-arkhipov/rails_soft_lock/README.md

 class Article < ApplicationRecord include RailsSoftLock::ModelExtensions

-  acts_as_locked_by(:attribyte)
-  acts_as_locked_scope(proc { :scoped_attribute || "none" })
+  acts_as_locked_by: attribyte, scope: -> { 'scope_result'}

 ```

 See `spec/rails_soft_lock/model_extensions_spec.rb for implemented methods`

-### Attention

-Pay attention how method `locak_or_find` work

-Method return hash
+### Understanding the lock_or_find Method

+The lock_or_find method returns a hash with the following structure:
+ruby

-`has_locked: false, locked_by: user.id`
+{ has_locked: false, locked_by: user.id }

+Key Points:

-`has_lock`: false implies that there was no lock on the passed object before this point.
+    has_locked: false indicates that the object was not locked prior to this operation.

-Not to be confused with the result of executing the lock itself.
+        Note: This does not refer to the success/failure of the lock attempt itself.

+    How locking works:

-Since this is an in-memory base and the goal is quick and easy access, the method sets the lock,
+        Since this is an in-memory database designed for fast access, the method:

+            Sets the lock (if no lock existed).

-reports that there was no lock before, and returns the user of the lock.
+            Reports (has_locked: false) that no prior lock was present.

+            Returns the ID of the user who now holds the lock.

-If there was a lock, true is returned and the user of this current lock.
-The lock itself is not changed.
+        If the object was already locked, it returns:
+        ruby

+{ has_locked: true, locked_by: <existing_lock_user_id> }

+In this case, the lock remains unchanged (no new lock is set).

 ## Development